c8r/pixo/README.md

 - Use a square `viewBox` attribute, preferably `0 0 24 24`
 - Only include `<path>` elements
+- Only use a single color (e.g. black)

 ### Converting SVG shapes to `<path>` elements